itavero/vscode-cpm-cmake-manager/README.md

 * Show link to package's Git repository in the package list
 * Ability to turn off automatic check for newer versions
 * Ability to manually trigger to check for newer versions

+## Thanks to

+* The contributors of the [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) project for providing such a useful tool.
+  * Also thanks to [@TheLartians](https://github.com/TheLartians) in particular for starting the project and making the logo (which I also incorporated into the icon of this extension).
+* The maintainers of the [CMake Tools extension](https://github.com/microsoft/vscode-cmake-tools) for making CMake easy to work with in VS Code.